leezhenghui/tsnode-proxify/README.md

     ...

 Integration Tests
-     ✓ @QoS on static sync non-callback-style method with sync ineraction style interceptor ✓ @QoS on sync-return-value-directly method with sync ineraction style interceptor ✓ @QoS on sync callback-style method with sync ineraction style interceptor ✓ @QoS on async promise-style method with sync ineraction style interceptor (102ms) ✓ @QoS on async promise-style method with async ineraction style interceptor (101ms) ✓ @QoS on async callback-style method with sync ineraction style interceptor (101ms) ✓ @QoS on async callback-style method with async ineraction style interceptor (251ms) ✓ Proxified method should be equals for <obj>.<fn> and this.<fn>
-     ✓ @QoS on a method with nested invocations(sync callback-style combin sync-style interceptor) (753ms) ✓ @QoS on a method with nested invocations, QoSed method is called by "this" reference (730ms) ✓ @QoS on sync-return-value-directly bind()ed method
+   ✓ @QoS on static sync-return method with sync-interceptor ✓ @QoS on sync-return method with sync-interceptor ✓ @QoS on sync-callback method with sync-interceptor ✓ @QoS on async-promise method with sync-interceptor (102ms) ✓ @QoS on async-promise method with async-interceptor (100ms) ✓ @QoS on async-callback method with sync-interceptor (101ms) ✓ @QoS on async-callback method with async-interceptor (252ms) ✓ @QoS on sync-callback method with pass-through/nested callback handler ✓ @QoS on a method with nested invocations, QoSed method is triggered by "this" reference ✓ @QoS on sync-return bind()ed method
 ```

 ## Join us